spitzerUH/distributed_systems/README.md

   * Do we need a leading node?
   * Do we need load balancing?
   * What messages are sent between participants/clients?

+## Possible problems
+* how to deal with bad/good internet connection of the different clients?